Blair Castle Oldest Whisky? It's Marketing, Not Science

 Is that “authentication?"

-A SCIENTIFIC “HIGH PROBABILITY” APPEARS MADE-UP...
+A "SCIENTIFIC HIGH PROBABILITY” APPEARS MADE-UP...

-WhiskyAuctioneer’s announcement further claimed the carbon dating "provided a high probability that the whisky is of early 19th century origin.”
+WhiskyAuctioneer’s announcement claimed the carbon dating "provided a high probability that the whisky is of early 19th century origin.”

 Screenshot of article stating that radiocarbon analysis provided a high probability that the whisky is of 19th century origin.

-I asked WhiskyAuctioneer's specialist where the "high probability" came from.
-He replied, "...I think it is most likely due to a misreading of the graph [referring to their lab data/report]...
-I'm not sure at present who wrote it [the high probability quote] but I have flagged it to our comms team for a rewrite."
+WhiskyAuctioneer's specialist explained this critical blunder as a mistake: "I think it is most likely due to a misreading of the graph," he said, referring to the lab data they received.
+"I'm not sure at present who wrote it [the high probability claim] but I have flagged it to our comms team for a rewrite."

 Consider how irresponsible it would be for a major auction house, seen as an authority, to "misread" key science in a way that supports the claim they're pushing in worldwide publicity to boost their auction -- and their profits.

-...AND THE REAL PROBABILITY IS TERRIBLE
+...AND THE REAL SCIENTIFIC PROBABILITY OF 1833 IS TERRIBLE

 Radiocarbon Data and Graphing PlotThere is an actual scientific way to calculate that probability.
 It’s not reliable for precise dating of whisky, and experts ignore it.
 But since the auction house brought it up...